0

 $$$$

-When n is an odd prime
+When $n$ is an odd prime

-Let $x$, $y$, $y'$ and $z$ be positive integers and $y'$ is a prime factor of $y$.
+Let $x$, $y$, $y'$ and $z$ be positive integers and $y'$ is a prime factor of $z-x$.
 Let $p$ be an odd prime.
 We suppose $x$, $y$ and $z$ are each prime to one another and $y≢0\ (mod\ p)$ holds.
 We consider the following equation.

 $$x^p+y^p=z^p\ ...(1)$$